akalenuk/16counters/README.md

     b = SendMessage((HWND)655890, WM_USER, 'B', 0);

-It returns 1 or more if a `button` was pressed, and then resets its state.
+counters return 1 or more iff a `button` was pressed, and then reset its state.
 This way you can use it as some kind of a trigger in your debug session.
 I know, it looks a bit silly, but it actually helps a lot.

 ## GUI